What is in this leaflet

 If you take too much (overdose)

-If you take too much Lercanidipine Sandoz it may cause your blood pressure to become too low and you may feel your heart beats become irregular and faster.
+If you take too much Lercanidipine Sandoz it may cause your blood pressure to become too low, you may become dizzy, you may get a headache and you may feel your heart beats become irregular and faster.
 It may also lead to unconsciousness.

 While you are using Lercanidipine Sandoz